themohitnair/densair/README.md

 # densair

-Condense Textbook PDF material to presentable PPTX files.
+Condense Research Papers to comprehensive notes for easy understanding and association with related papers and concepts.